-JC: So the good news is that the feed stocks, the building blocks of these materials are quite inexpensive.
+JC: So the good news is that the feedstocks, the building blocks of these materials are quite inexpensive.
 Like I said, we can actually use waste cooking oil and in some cases we go down to the local fish and chip shop to get our starting materials.
 So instead of converting that into biofuels we can use some of that to make our polymers.
-So the raw materials are quite inexpensive, sulphur is very inexpensive as well: they make seventy million tonnes a year in the petroleum industry as a bi-product of petroleum refining.
+So the raw materials are quite inexpensive, sulphur is very inexpensive as well: they make seventy million tonnes a year in the petroleum industry as a by-product of petroleum refining.
 They will pay you to take it away.
-The equipment that you will require to make one of tonne of these new types of polymers that becomes a little bit more costly and requires an investment.
+The equipment that you will require to make one tonne of these new types of polymers that becomes a little bit more costly and requires an investment.
 We have built a pilot reactor here in Adelaide that allows us to make ten kilograms an hour and the purpose of this is to make a material that will be used in removing mercury from contaminated water.

 OH: Final thoughts on the next steps going forward?